linschris/git-tutorial/README.md

 # Introduction

 Before we get started, having a bit of knowledge of what a Git repository is, and the 4 possible areas where you code could be (from Git's perspective) can be quite helpful before you start this tutorial.

+If you have this knowledge ready to go already, feel free to [get started](#getting-started).

 ## What is a Git repository?